 Q. I am taking a Revit class at City College.
 Am I eligible for the student rate?

-A. No, you must be a full-time architectural student.
+A. No, you must be a full-time architectural or design student.

 Q. Can one project be submitted to multiple categories?